fernandoaestrella/easy-carpool/documentation/design doc.md

 - You're using Next.js
 - You don't need tight Firebase integration

-  Optional

-- Create mobile apps if neccessary (not now)

 ## Development methodology

 - Use all of the best software development best practices to serve as a practice, including